Marjolijn Hof

 On 17 October there’s a book presentation in the Frankfurt Theaterhaus.
 I’ll read passages from Mutter Nummer Null, and there’s an opportunity for the audience to ask me questions and discuss the book.

-On Sunday morning at 10 o’clock I’ll join a Theaterhaus breakfast, where the stage-adaptation of Tote Maus für Papas Leben (A Small Chance) is performed.
+On Sunday morning at 10 o’clock I’ll join a Theaterhaus breakfast, where the stage-adaptation of Tote Maus für Papas Leben is performed.

 AGAINST THE ODDS